Phoenix Rising (American TV series): Response to allegations

 Brian Warner, known professionally as Marilyn Manson, has denied all allegations of abuse made against him.
 The film claims that the allegations of domestic violence made against Warner are currently under investigation by the FBI, and shows a letter allegedly written by an FBI agent as evidence.
 The authenticity of this letter has been disputed, with Warner's legal team claiming Wood and Ashley 'Illma' Gore forged the document.
 Warner's lawyer claims the named FBI agent has confirmed she did not author the document, and said the department named in the letterhead – the "Federal Violent Crimes Department" – does not exist.
 Gore has said she registered the letter with the United States Copyright Office.

 Warner is suing both Wood and Gore for defamation, as well as intentional infliction of emotional distress, violations of the California Comprehensive Computer Data Access and Fraud Act, and the impersonation of an FBI agent and falsifying federal documents.
 In the suit, he claims Wood and Gore spent years contacting his former girlfriends and provided "checklists and scripts to prospective accusers".
 One of Warner's former romantic partners, Greta Aurora, has alleged that Gore – acting on behalf of Wood – attempted to recruit her to their group of accusers on two separate occasions.

 Warner additionally alleges Gore hacked into his computers and social media, creating fake email accounts to manufacture evidence he had been distributing "illicit pornography", and communicating with lawyers regarding a criminal investigation in to the abuse allegations.
 He claims Gore obtained his log-in information – as well as his Social Security number – via his former assistant, Ashley Walters, who is also suing Warner.
 Aurora contends it was Walters who provided Gore with her contact information.
-He additionally accused Gore of swatting, claiming it was her who called the FBI pretending to be a "friend" concerned for his well-being; the FBI then contacted the LAPD, who dispatched four officers and a helicopter to his residence to carry out a "welfare check" on February 3, 2021.
+He additionally accused Gore of swatting, claiming it was she who called the FBI pretending to be a "friend" concerned for his well-being; the FBI then contacted the LAPD, who dispatched four officers and a helicopter to his residence to carry out a "welfare check" on February 3, 2021.

 Wood refused to comment on the specific allegations of the lawsuit, but said: "I am very confident that I have the truth on my side and that the truth will come out.
 This is clearly timed before the documentary. … I’m not doing this [film] to clear my name.
 I'm doing this to protect people.
 I'm doing this to sound the alarm that there is a dangerous person out there and I don't want anybody getting near him.
 So people can think whatever they want about me.
 I have to let the legal process run its course, and I'm steady as a rock."

+In May 2023, a judge dismissed the parts of the lawsuit that involved the FBI letter and the allegations that Wood and Gore used a checklist for other women to use to accuse Warner of abuse.